imochoa/PiMVG/README.md

 If you didn't get any errors, you're good to go.

 # Hardware Setup
-Follow the guide on Instructables (coming soon...)
+Follow the guide on the (Instructables)[https://www.instructables.com/id/PiMVG/] page

-## 4d7s display wiring
-(coming soon...)
-## 8d7s display wiring
-(coming soon...)
-By default, it uses the first SPI channel

 # How to use it